HajkD/RIDER/README.md

 `RIDER` clustering denotes the analytical step in which `LTRpred` annotated retrotransposon sequences are clustered across species using an optimal global alignment approach (full dynamic programming Needleman-Wunsch)
 (performed using the tool [VSEARCH](https://github.com/torognes/vsearch)).
+The cluster file generated with `VSEARCH` can be found at [solanocea.uc](https://github.com/HajkD/RIDER/blob/master/solanocea.uc).

 ## Clustering